 We provide a wide range of outpatient mental health services to individuals with emotional, psychiatric, behavioral, or chemical dependency related issues.

-Located on the first floor of the Behavioral Health Pavilion, at Second Avenue and 99th Street, the Walk-in Evaluation unit provides individuals with mental health assessments to determine what treatment best suits their needs.
-The unit is open weekdays from 8:30 a.m. to 5 p.m.
-Individuals requiring service after 5 p.m. or on weekends or holidays can seek assistance at the Psychiatric Emergency Room, located in the Hospital’s Main Building, in Room 1A19.
+Located on the first floor of the Behavioral Health Pavilion, the Walk-in Evaluation Unit provides individuals with mental health assessments to determine what treatment best suits their needs.
+The unit is open weekdays at 8 a.m.
+Arrive before 3 p.m. to be seen by a provider the same day.
+Individuals requiring urgent and/or emergent service after 3 p.m. or on weekends or holidays can seek assistance at the Psychiatric Emergency Room, located on East 97th Street between First and Second Avenues.
 For more information, callor .

 Located on the first floor of the Hospital’s Main Building, the Psychiatric Emergency Room is a component of the Hospital’s Emergency Services that operates 24 hours daily.
 All individuals receive a preliminary assessment, diagnosis, and appropriate treatment and referral as applicable.
 Immediate crisis intervention is provided by our qualified team of mental health professionals.
 For more information, call.